 But Latex Condoms May Trigger Allergies

-Health authorities across the board have concluded that male condoms and female condoms have no side effects at all, aside from allergic reactions in some individuals.1 2 Female condoms, in fact, have a lower chance of causing an allergy than male condoms.3
+Health authorities across the board have concluded that male condoms and female condoms have no side effects at all, aside from allergic reactions in some individuals.1 2 Female condoms, in fact, have a lower chance of causing an allergy than

 Most condoms, for both men and women, are made from latex.
 But if latex doesn’t agree with you, alternative products made from materials like polyurethane and even lambskin are also available.
 In fact, many newer female condoms are made from materials like polyurethane or nitrile.4